Two of your patients today are strikingly similar.

 #1 Risk Factors in Target Populations

-Four studies provided primary prevention to patients with identified risk factors: inactivity, a moderate-to-high risk of cardiovascular disease, or obesity.
-Risk factor presence was not a reason for inclusion in two other investigations that also provided primary prevention -one aimed at increasing physical activity for general health, the other evaluating physical therapists’ counseling behaviors without a specific intervention.
-In the remaining study, diabetic patients were targeted for secondary prevention.
-Physical therapists were the sole providers in three studies and were part of interprofessional teams in the others.
+Four studies provided primary prevention to patients with identified risk factors.
+In the first, inactivity proved a moderate-to-high risk factor for cardiovascular disease and obesity.
+Two other investigations were conducted that also provided primary prevention of these conditions; one aimed at increasing physical activity for general health, the other intended to evaluate physical therapists’ counseling behaviors without specific intervention.
+In the last study, diabetic patients were targeted for secondary prevention.
+Physical therapists were the sole providers in three of the studies and were part of inter-professional teams in the other.

 #2 Primary Interventions and Counseling Strategies

-Across all studies, the primary interventions were physical activity and nutrition counseling and ranged from a single counseling session to 47 sessions over a period of 6 months.
+Across all studies, the primary interventions were physical activity and nutrition counseling, ranging from a single counseling session to 47 sessions, over a period of 6 months.
 Patients were counseled (mostly face-to-face, either individually or in groups) about the influence of lifestyle behavior on health, goal setting, strategy development, support and encouragement, identifying barriers, and feedback.
 The stages of change (SOC) model was used in three studies, and the 5 A approach was used in two.
 In addition, self-monitoring (i.e., diarizing physical activity and food records) was used in four studies.

 #3 Positive Outcomes Achieved by PTs

-These included increased duration of overall weekly physical activity (compared to a control group), exercise capacity, and muscle strength; decreases in obesity-related parameters (BMI, waist circumference) and cardiovascular risk (blood pressure); increased patient-perceived effects of adverse lifestyle behaviors, and decreased anxiety traits.
+Positive outcomes included increased duration of overall weekly physical activity (compared to a control group), exercise capacity, muscle strength; decreases in obesity-related parameters (BMI, waist circumference) and cardiovascular risk (blood pressure); increased patient-perceived effects of adverse lifestyle behaviors, and decreased anxiety traits.

-The overall conclusion of the study is that physical therapists can effectively counsel on lifestyle behavior change.
-However, health benefits were assessed only during a relatively short time (a few months) in the majority of the studies, thus it’s unclear whether these improvements were sustained long-term (3).
+The conclusion reached in the study outlined above is that physical therapists can effectively counsel on lifestyle behavior change.
+That said, health benefits were assessed within a relatively short time (a few months) in the majority of the studies, thus it is unclear whether these improvements were sustained long-term (3).

 Learn more about today’s topic here: THE SCIENCE OF BEHAVIOR CHANGE WITH DR. JANET BEZNER, PT, PhD